apitier/addressautosuggest-api/README.md

-# Find By Addresses API
+# Address Autosuggest API

-“Find By Addresses” API gets addresses for given search term.
-This API provides a JSON interface to search UK addresses.
+“Address Autosuggest” API suggests partial address results for a given search term.
+This API provides a JSON interface to extract address suggestions for a complete or partial address query.

-This API gives access to Royal Mail PAF data and Geocoding.
+This API can be used to power real-time address finders.
+The Autocomplete API suggests partial address results for a given query.

 [Get a free API access key](https://www.theapibridge.com/signup) for trial requests.

 ## API Features
 * **Simple RESTFUL API**
 * **Easy To Integrate**
 * **Up-To-Date Data**
 * **Mobile-friendly JSON API**